MichelleAndersonMSDS/Predictors-of-Stroke/README.md

 # Predictors-of-Stroke
-Predictors of Stroke Prevalence in Milwaukee County
+Predictors of Stroke Prevalence in Milwaukee County (ML project)